richiephang/Crowding/README.md

 The system is deployed on [Streamlit](https://richiephang-crowding.streamlit.app/).

 Features of the system:
-1. Tooth points adjustment.
+* Tooth points adjustment
-2. Arch form adjustment.
+* Arch form adjustment
-3. Validates the input images to ensure they are intraoral photographs, and it supports both concave up and concave down dental arch images.
+* Validates the input images to ensure they are intraoral photographs, and it supports both concave up and concave down dental arch images